nonlinear/blog/_posts/project/2020-03-30-automation.md

 I enabled terminal integration on alfred, so typing `>` at the start of my query means "run it on terminal instead"

-I also change "Prefer tabs when opening documents" as "Always" on system preferences > dock.
+I also change "Prefer tabs when opening documents" as "Always" on system preferences > dock. ([sublime text-specific info here](https://medium.com/@panjeh/open-files-projects-folders-in-sublime-text-3-in-a-new-super-tab-in-the-same-window-on-mac-os-5d44254927eb))

 ## First trigger: `-work`